-We present the algorithm for the verifier to verify a leaked model, $\theta^\prime$, in \hyperref[alg: trace_veri]{Algorithm~\ref{alg: trace_veri}}.
-Specifically, given a leaked model $\theta^\prime$ associated with a pre-assigned label $i$, where client $i$ is the suspected leaker, the verifier evaluates $\theta^\prime$ on the full test set and computes the per-label accuracy (\autoref{alg_ver: per_label_acc} in \hyperref[alg: trace_veri]{Algorithm~\ref{alg: trace_veri}}).
+We present the algorithm for the verifier to verify a leaked model, $\theta^\prime$, in Algorithm~\ref{alg: trace_veri}.
+Specifically, given a leaked model $\theta^\prime$ associated with a pre-assigned label $i$, where client $i$ is the suspected leaker, the verifier evaluates $\theta^\prime$ on the full test set and computes the per-label accuracy (Line~\ref{alg_ver: per_label_acc} in Algorithm~\ref{alg: trace_veri}).
 The verifier then selects the label with the highest accuracy.
-If this label matches the assigned label $i$ (\autoref{alg_ver: if}), the verification is considered successful (\autoref{alg_ver: success}); otherwise, it is considered a failure (\autoref{alg_ver: fail}).
+If this label matches the assigned label $i$ (Line~\ref{alg_ver: if}), the verification is considered successful (Line~\ref{alg_ver: success}); otherwise, it is considered a failure (Line~\ref{alg_ver: fail}).
 Since our attack model assumes any local client could be a potential leaker, we apply the verification process to each watermarked model.
 VR is then defined as the percentage of watermarked models successfully verified.